Maine schools deal with increase in COVID cases

 "We do urge all school staff and now children who are eligible for the vaccine to get a vaccine.
 Our way out of this pandemic is vaccination," Lambrew said.

-Hodgkin said there will be a vaccine clinic later this week for students 5 to 11.
+Hodgkin said there will be a vaccine clinic later this week for students 5-11.

+On Tuesday night, the Winthrop Public School Committee decided that students will not have school or any remote learning on Mon, Nov.
+22, and Tues, Nov.
+23.

+Those days will be added to the end of the school year.
+The committee decided students will learn in person the week after Thanksgiving.